Ultimate Guide to Malformed Teeth

 For many people, the realization that they may possess an abnormal tooth shape in one or many permanent teeth only comes after a medical professional views them via dental x-rays.
 Others may understand that their teeth are not shaped like normal teeth well before seeing a dentist.
 The important part of discovering malformed teeth is to get examined by a dental expert to reveal any underlying medical history that may have caused the misshapen teeth and to understand the options for treating the condition.

-According to the American Dental Association, when searching for a dental expert you will see terms such as DDS or DMD tagged onto certain dentists’' names.
+When searching for a dental expert you will see terms such as DDS or DMD tagged onto certain dentists’' names.
 The DDS designation means that they are a Doctor of Dental Surgery, while DMD denotes a Doctor of Dental Medicine.
 Both of those certifications signify that the dentist is a graduate of an accredited dental school.
 Further training is required for dental specialists who practice oral and maxillofacial surgeries, as well as those who are orthodontists and periodontists.
 Therefore, a dental expert can help diagnose and recommend the best path for your specific tooth problems.

 The Development of Normal Teeth

-According to Colgate®, most people experience their baby teeth falling out when they are six years of age or older.
+Most people experience their baby teeth falling out when they are six years of age or older.
 As such, the permanent teeth that replace the baby teeth are sometimes called “six-year molars.”
 However, during the odontogenic process, which is the term for the development of teeth, problems can arise that may or may not have even been evident before the permanent teeth erupting.

-The American Dental Association notes that tooth eruption occurs when approximately 20 baby teeth are replaced by 32 or more permanent teeth, with each set of teeth split evenly between the upper jaw and lower jaw.
+Tooth eruption occurs when approximately 20 baby teeth are replaced by 32 or more permanent teeth, with each set of teeth split evenly between the upper jaw and lower jaw.
 While many individuals experience normally shaped teeth – from the "front teeth" consisting of central incisors and lateral incisors – to canine teeth, wisdom teeth, and second premolars – others discover problems.

 Reasons and Causes of Abnormal Tooth Shapes

-Nicklaus Children's Hospital lists a variety of names for teeth that are not shaped normally.
 Teeth with irregular shapes might be called Mulberry teeth - because of their notched biting surfaces that resemble the Mulberry flowering plant bush - or conical teeth, because of their cone-like shape similar to dog or shark teeth.

 Hutchinson's and peg teeth are additional names for abnormal tooth shapes, which appear widely spaced apart or short and stumpy.
 When a baby or adult suffers from medical conditions that cause tooth loss, abnormal tooth colors, or malformed teeth, their medical history could be the culprit.